 Malware is a broad term used to describe a wide variety of different types of unwanted software.
 These could be viruses, trojans, scareware, ransomware, spyware, worms or other vulnerabilities.

 The specifics of what they're called isn't as important as what they can do to your computer, computers or data.

 Some types of malware are relatively harmless, while others can lock you out of your own computer, leaving you unable to use it until you pay a ransom.

-There is malware that takes over the home page of your browser, malware that displays ads on your computer, and malware that steals your credit card details.
+There are types of malware that take over the home page of your browser, malware that displays ads on your computer, malware that steals your credit card details and more.

-Some are very easy to remove, while others are next to impossible to fully get rid of.
+Some are very easy to remove, while others are almost impossible to fully get rid of.

 What they all have in common is that the system's owners and users don't want them on their systems!